amejiarosario/amejiarosario.github.io/source/_posts/2012-04-27-blog-migration-explained-drupal-7-to-jekyll.markdown

 title: "Blog migration explained: Drupal 7 to Jekyll"
 date: 2012-04-27 22:00
 comments: true
-categories: [blogs, drupal, ruby, jekyll, octopress, migration, scripts, how-to, mysql, gems]
+categories: [drupal, ruby, jekyll, octopress]
 ---
 This post is a guide on how to extract your blog posts information from Drupal 7 to other systems.
 And also automatically create a redirect files from the old blog to the new one.
 In this case, I migrated to Jerkyll/Octopress blog but from the data extracted in with my script you can migrate any other blog system.
 Hopefully, this will save you a lot of time if you need to do the same task.
 If you run into troubles go to last section of the post it has some suggestions.
 <!--More-->